Why You Should Pivot Your Marketing? Not Your Product

 This isn’t the time to make a new product

 Figuring out what customers want and providing them with an excellent product that meets their needs is incredibly difficult.
 Right now, it’s nearly impossible if you’re doing it from scratch, which is why jumping ship and abandoning your existing products or services will likely further alienate them and financially doom your company.
-Companies like Spicy Broccoli Media can help you tailor a message that resonates with your target audience without reminding them too much of their current troubles, but all business owners must personally invest themselves in the marketing process for the foreseeable future.

 After all, a simple marketing mistake right now will haunt your company to a much greater extent than it would have just a few months ago.
 Whereas customers were previously somewhat forgiving of marketing mistakes, nobody wants to mess around with a company that appears to be mishandling its marketing in the midst of a public health pandemic.
 Furthermore, it’s probably not your product that’s failing in most circumstances, but rather your advertisements.
 Pivoting to a new market and appealing to new consumer who you previously ignored is a great way to remain afloat if your traditional business model is no longer sufficient in present circumstances.